Joe Harvey (footballer)

-Joseph Harvey (11 June 1918 – 24 February 1989) was an English football player and later manager.
-He spent much of his career at Newcastle United; he was the club's longest serving captain, manager, and, as of 2022, the last to win a major trophy.
+Joseph Harvey (11 June 1918 – 24 February 1989) was an English football player and manager.
+He spent much of his career at Newcastle United; he was the club's longest serving captain, manager, and, until 2025, the last to win a major trophy.

 Playing career

 Harvey began his career at Wolverhampton Wanderers in November 1936.
-At Wolves Harvey made no appearances and moved onto Bournemouth & Boscombe Athletic, were Harvey went on to make 37 appearances in the 1937–38 season.
+At Wolves Harvey made no appearances and moved on to Bournemouth & Boscombe Athletic, were Harvey went on to make 37 appearances in the 1937–38 season.
 Harvey was then released by Bournemouth and he signed for Bradford City in 1938.

 At the outbreak of World War 2 Harvey joined the Royal Artillery going on to become a sergeant-major in the Royal Army Physical Training Corps.
 During the war period he made guest appearances for Aberdeen and Dundee United.
 In the 1943–44 season Harvey made 28 appearances for Bradford City and then 25 appearances in the following season.
 His form in his last season at Bradford impressed Newcastle United and on 20 October 1945 Newcastle United paid Bradford £4500 for his services.

 Newcastle United

 He quickly established himself in Newcastle's youthful side and after an impressive debut against Barnsley was made captain of the side.
-Before playing for Newcastle Harvey was an established inside forward, at Newcastle he began to settle in the half-back position.
+Before playing for Newcastle Harvey was an established inside forward, at Newcastle he began to settle in the wing-half position.
 At the end of his first season with the club he was demobbed.
 Partly thanks to his time as a sergeant, he was an authoritative figure amongst the Newcastle players who had the utmost respect for him.
 However, his time at the club was not without controversy.
 In the 1946–47 he was memorably suspended by the club's directors, along with teammate Len Shackleton, after going on strike against the quality of accommodation the club had provided the team.
 Both players were forced to make a public apology for their actions.
 Harvey was also believed to have been involved in the illegal selling of tickets for the 1952 FA Cup Final, although he was never charged for this.